Godfrey22152/Production-Ready-method-for-installing-DevOps-Tools/installations/vault.md

-# Production-Ready Installation of Vault on Kubernetes deployment guide
+# Production-Ready Installation of Vault on Kubernetes: deployment guide

 This guide provides step-by-step instructions for deploying a production-ready HashiCorp Vault cluster on Kubernetes using the official HashiCorp Helm chart.
 This method is recommended for its robustness, scalability, and ease of management.

 This guide is based on the official [HashiCorp Vault on Kubernetes deployment guide](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-raft-deployment-guide).

 ---
-## 1️⃣.
-Prerequisites
+## 1️⃣ Prerequisites

 Before you begin, ensure you have the following: